teresamcgarry/diabetes/README.md

 - Random Forest modelling, including systematic hyperparameter tuning, to capture nonlinear relationships and interaction effects while evaluating variable importance.

 This anlysis is fully documented in the training and analysis notebook which can be located here: analysis/testing_and_analysis.md

-**Data Visualisation**

-Insights from the data analysis are communicated through multiple formats to support analysis and insight:

-- A Power BI dashboard providing an exploration of key metrics and patterns.

-- A presentation summarising the main findings, modelling results, and practical implications.

-- Visualisations embedded within Jupyter notebooks.

 # *Key Findings*
 ## *Conclusions**